-People took him at face value for all that he stated and the RSS the parent body has been talking about these two factors for last 70 years.
-Sadly talking is not doing and their earlier plea that there were not in power, they could not act on these two contentious matters that bedevil the Indian state.
+People took him at face value for all that he stated and the RSS the parent body has been talking about these two factors for the last 70 years.
+Sadly talking is not doing and their earlier plea that there were not in power and could not act on these two contentious matters that bedevil the Indian state does not hold water now.
 But despite being in power these worthies have not moved an inch in the direction.
-Granted,a historical aberration is not easy to correct, but some action was expected on these two issues and despite the BJP has been in power for 6 years earlier and now for close to 3 years the matter has not moved forward.
-These two look like the Rock of Gibralter that is supposed to be unsinkable.
+Granted, a historical aberration is not easy to correct, but some action was expected on these two issues and despite the BJP being in power for 6 years earlier and now for close to 6 years the matter has not moved forward.
+These two look like the Rock of Gibraltar that is supposed to be unsinkable.

 Last Word; Way Forward

 The question now is where do we go from here?
 A plebiscite will mean that Kashmir at least the valley will vote to secede from India and that will be the end of the Indian union.
 It cannot be allowed as the right of self-determination cannot be exercised by a small group of people.
 It could well open a Pandora box as other states may also want to secede.
 One should not forget that in the late sixties, Annadurai the Tamil leader had in a speech in Madras articulated freedom and secession from the Indian union.